microsoft/MixedReality-UXTools-Unreal/Docs/Installation.md

 1. Make sure your game project is a code one, as opposed to blueprint-only, if you are planning to package it for HoloLens.
 Otherwise UE will fail to package it because it can't build the plugin sources.
 1. Open your project and enable the _UX Tools_ plugin in the plugins menu.

 You now have access to all of the plugin features.
 The first thing you want to do is probably add a hand interaction actor per hand to your map or pawn so you can use your hands to drive the controls and behaviors provided in UXT.
-You can find a complete setup guide in the [Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) tutorial series.

 ## Next steps